Reratilwe/pdsnd_github/README.md

 Awesome lecture from the classroom- https://classroom.udacity.com/nanodegrees/nd045-ent-anglo/parts/598cf818-c1ee-4875-a8dc-11e589091efc Udacity Mentors help- https://knowledge.udacity.com/questions/800079 Udacity Git Commit Message Style Guide- https://udacity.github.io/git-styleguide/

 ### Revision for submission
-Rev.- This is a resubmit fo the project.
+Rev1.1 -This is a resubmit for the project.
 The first submission is Rev1.0

 ### Suggestions of free softwares to use to edit and run GIT commands and update  changes remotely
 Atom and VSC (Visual Studio Code)